dongxiansuixin/ue-gameplay-work-balancer/README.md

 ### When should I use this?
 - Distrubute spawning VFX across multiple frames for bullet impacts so that visual side-effects don't cause frame spikes.
-- Distribute cleanup / destruction of actors across multiple frames so that common gameplay like enemies dying doesn't cause frame spikes.
+- Distribute cleanup / destruction of actors across multiple frames so that (for example) enemies dying doesn't cause frame spikes.
-- Distribute spawning enemies or far away actors across multiple frames.
-Useful if you have a large batch that needs to spawn but you want to avoid frame spikes.
+- Distribute spawning a large number of far away actors across multiple frames.

 ### What is this NOT?
 - This system does NOT improve performance... at all.
 It just distributes work.
 This implies your game has to run at your target FPS most of the time.
 If your game is already running at like 15 FPS then distributing the work will prevent it from spiking to 5 FPS but will not make your game run faster.
 - This is not a multi-threading framework.
 Everything still runs on the game thread.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Roadmap

+* [ ] Improve singleton usage across UWorld lifecycle in both editor and game.
+* [ ] Improve singleton usage across UWorld lifecycle in both editor and game.
+* [x] Release v0.9.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Getting Started